How can my advisor help me?

 How can I take the MATH, PHYS, and/or CHEM prep classes before I begin?

+For all other majors, if you have been contacted about these courses, we strongly encourage you to take them.
 These courses are offered for free over the summer prior to your arrival at Drexel.
-Based on your placement exams results, these courses will help you get back on track and start in the fall term with the Core Engineering Curriculum.
+Based on your placement exams results, these courses will help you get on track and start in the fall term with the Core Engineering Curriculum.
 Below is the contact information for each of these courses:

 Mr. Jason Aran: email@example.com